Home » Holiday Celebrations » Christmas » Kid’s Christmas Tree: The Magic of a Christmas Tree in Kids Bedrooms

 My First Thoughts and Response

-My first thought went to I don’t want to spend that much!
+My first thought was, ” I don’t want to spend that much!
 And shortly after, I wondered if I’d set some precedent or expectation I didn’t think I could maintain throughout his childhood.

-But one day a TikTok crafter shared how easy it was to find a tree for $5-$10 and I instantly perked up.
-Apparently, there were all kinds of creative ways to find a kid’s Christmas tree without a huge budget.
+But one day, a TikTok crafter shared how easy it was to find a tree for $5-$10, and I instantly perked up.
+I learned quickly, there are all kinds of creative ways to find a kid’s Christmas tree without a huge budget.

-But I’m already eying a nicer tree like this one now that my kids are a little older and less likely to damage it.
+But I admit, two years later, we upgraded to a nicer tree like this one now that my kids are a little older and less likely to damage it.

 Christmas Tree in Kids Bedroom